Supporting the Workplace

 But what about workplace hierarchy?
 In responding to a CIPD study, 43% of those bullied at work reported that harassment stemmed from a line manager, with 38% saying that it came from colleagues.
 One in five had suffered bullying from a senior manager or chief executive.
 With more authority, comes great responsibility, but it can also lessen accountability.
 Those at the top may feel that they’re simply too indispensable to be reprimanded, or their position means that people may not report the abuse.

 How can bullying affect the workplace?

-Bullying affects the overall “health” of an organisation.
-It is an issue that not only affects the individual being bullied.
-It also affects the manager that is dealing with the issue and the entire staff team/work place.
-An “unhealthy” workplace can have many detrimental effects, including:
+Bullying affects the overall “health” of an organisation and there is a need for change.
+A company’s people are its most important asset and bullying is an issue that not only affects the individual being bullied.
+It also affects the manager that is dealing with the issue and the entire staff team and working environment.
+It is important to challenge unacceptable behaviour in the workplace as an “unhealthy” workplace can have many detrimental effects, including:

 - Increased absenteeism

 - Increased stress

 - Increased costs for Employee Assistance Programmes (EAPs), recruitment, mediation etc.

 In unhealthy work environments that allow bullying to occur, the problem can be inherent in the work culture.
 If intimidation or harassment becomes part of the culture, it sets a dangerous example.
 In the workplace so many excuses are made for this unacceptable behaviour ranging from ‘it’s just his robust management style’ to saying ‘it’s just a bit of banter’.

 Fostering a culture that is free from bullying is vital and needs to come from the top down.
 Management commitment is the most important component of preventing bullying in the workplace and is best demonstrated through a robust policy structure which is communicated to all staff.